mosets/docs/fields.md

 ## Core Fields {#core-fields}

 Core fields are an important part of your listings.
 Their data is stored in a dedicated database table column, as a result they have better performance.
 Whenever possible use core fields.
 Since there is a limited amount of core fields, prioritize them as the fields you include as simple searchable fields.
-Generally, simple searchable core fields are have better performance than custom fields.
+Generally, simple searchable core fields have better performance than custom fields.

 Mosets Tree comes with the following set of core fields:
 <style>